godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Nothing in the world is ever completely wrong.
-Even a stopped clock is right twice a day.
+> A hut full of laughter is richer than a palace full of sadness.
-> — *Paulo Coelho*
+> — *Zen Proverb*

-_Last updated: Thu Aug  7 02:08:02 UTC 2025_
+_Last updated: Fri Aug  8 02:07:26 UTC 2025_
 <!-- END_QUOTE -->

 <!-- <hr>